 Some studies suggest that as kids get older they are more prone to engage in exercise, but Dr. Williams published paper suggests that children that are more physically active have better motor skills than those that are not as proficient doing exercise.
 In their study, they measured two types of gross motor skills, locomotor skills and object control skills, to see how they related to the time and intensity of the kid’s engagement in adult-leaded physical activity.

 The great news is that they also found what many parents already know: that children are better and more comfortable doing activities to which they are frequently exposed to.
 The results fit with a meta-analysis published in the scientific journal Child Care and Healthy Development of 2012.
 In it, psychologists assessed the effectiveness of physical skills interventions in preschool children and found that they significantly improved gross motor abilities, regardless of their age.
-These findings are relevant because they further emphasize that the best way to get your kid to like physical activity and be good at it, is to provide her with plenty of opportunities for exploration, free play, indoor activation and outdoor activities, like the ones we suggest in the Kinedu app!
+These findings are relevant because they further emphasize that the best way to get your kid to like physical activity and be good at it, is to provide him with plenty of opportunities for exploration, free play, indoor activation, and outdoor activities, like the ones we suggest in the Kinedu app!

 If you’re interested on reading more about this, visit this link: Enhancing movement skills in your child